ByteOtter/journey/content/posts/inklings/1919_shadows/index.md

 *"Well,"*, I thought to myself, *"Can't be worse than thre trenches."*

-Then I steppedd into the void.
+Then, I steppedd into the void.

 ---